Have you considered making new year’s resolutions? Some teens do. But, even if you haven’t thought of it, you probably should.

 – Simple and Realistic: Most people set crazy resolutions like “lose 50 pounds by summer.”
 While that is a good goal, it isn’t realistic to set a goal like that in January.
 Instead, set a goal like “eat 1700 calories a day in January” and/or “run 10 miles a week.”
 Those are realistic, and if you keep those resolutions, you likely will lose weight by summer.

 Lots of teens are overweight and out of shape.
-While the media puts unrealistic expectations on teens to be thin, being at a healthy weight and achieving some level of physical fitness is always a positive thing.
+In fact, obesity is rising among young people.
+While the media puts unrealistic expectations on teens to be thin, being at a healthy weight and achieving some level of physical fitness is a positive thing, from both a health perspective and in terms of being attractive.

 Resolve this new year to get fit and achieve a healthy weight.
 You’ll look better and feel better.